Adamm00/IPSet_ASUS/README.md

 - `firewall settings logmode enable|disable` - Enable or disable logging of Skynet blocks.
 Disabling logging pauses scheduled chart generation without removing the WebUI, retained block history or protection.
 Enabling logging restores the statistics schedule.
 - `firewall settings loginvalid enable|disable` - Enable or disable logging of conntrack INVALID packets handled by the router's drop chain.
 Other rejected new connections are not classified as invalid.
+- `firewall settings logfirewall enable|disable` - Enable or disable the separate **Firewall Drops** category.
+Disabled by default; requires Packet Logging.
 - `firewall settings logsize 10` - Set the collected traffic storage budget from 10 to 200MB.
 Older detailed events expire first when the budget is reached.
 Saved budgets above 200MB are capped at 200MB.
 - `firewall settings extendedstats enable|disable` - Add associated domain names to statistics when dnsmasq logs are available.
 - `firewall settings lookupcountry enable|disable` - Enable or disable online country lookups for statistics.
 - `firewall settings syslog auto` - Follow the running logger automatically.
 Uses Scribe's installed Skynet destination while syslog-ng runs, otherwise the system logger's `-O` output or `/tmp/syslog.log`.
 Symlinks are resolved and the rotated path defaults to the current path plus `-1`.
 - `firewall settings syslog /path/to/syslog [/path/to/rotated-log]` - Select Custom mode and set one or both source paths.
 Both paths are validated before either changes.
 - `firewall settings syslog1 /path/to/rotated-log` - Select Custom mode and change only the rotated source path.
 Custom paths remain unchanged across startup and logger detection.

+While active, Skynet suppresses the firmware's default IPv4 and IPv6 `DROP ` packet loggers, including after firewall rebuilds and with Skynet packet logging disabled.
+The firmware's DROP verdicts remain in place.
+INVALID blocking continues to use the native INPUT/FORWARD rules and their existing exceptions; Skynet only adds a log entry immediately before the native drop-chain verdict.
+Disabling INVALID logging does not disable native INVALID blocking.

+Optional **Firewall Drops** logging records IPv4 NEW packets that reach the native `logdrop` chain, using `[BLOCKED - FIREWALL]`.
+This includes rejected connections to the router and rejected forwarded traffic.
+Packets dropped elsewhere or by IPv6 rules are outside this category.
+The logger runs immediately before the native DROP verdict and does not change blocking or whitelist decisions.
+Its shared rate limit is 4 packets/second with a burst of 10 across all sources.
+Statistics and exports count recorded packets, which may undercount actual drops and are not unique connection counts.
+Firewall Drops and INVALID logging have independent switches under Packet Logging; disabling either retains its collected history.

 Log sources can also be selected under WebUI Statistics.
 Configurations without a saved log-source mode default to Automatic, including those with existing custom paths.
 Select Custom to pin specific paths; an explicitly saved Custom mode is preserved.
 Skynet does not install, remove or reconfigure Scribe's filters.
 Install or reconfigure Scribe through its own installer; its existing Skynet CLI callback remains supported.